 If you believe you have a valid residential parking permit and still receive a parking ticket when parked in your assigned zone, please contact the City Clerk's Office to confirm your permit is still valid and has been correctly entered into the permit system.
 You can call the Office at (507) 328-2900.

-If you receive a ticket for any other reason you believe is in error, you may follow the instructions on the back of the ticket to contest the citation in person on Tuesdays and Wednesdays at 1 p.m., or you may submit a parking question form with your concern about the citation.
+If you receive a ticket for any other reason you believe is in error, you may follow the instructions on the back of the ticket to contest the citation in person on Wednesdays at 1 p.m., or you may submit a form requesting review of a parking citation.
+This form can be dropped off or emailed to the City Clerk's Office, along with any documentation you may have.